DRAM (musician)

 Shelley Marshaun Massenburg-Smith (born August 3, 1988), known professionally as DRAM (/'drɑːm/; an acronym for "does real-ass music", briefly Shelley FKA DRAM), (Note: Formerly stylized as D.R.A.M.; previously DRAMA J) is an American rapper, singer, and record producer.
-He is best known for his 2016 single, "Broccoli" (featuring Lil Yachty), which peaked at number five on the US Billboard Hot 100.
+He is best known for his 2016 Diamond certified single, "Broccoli" (featuring Lil Yachty), which peaked at number five on the US Billboard Hot 100.
 The song preceded his debut studio album Big Baby DRAM (2016), which was released in October of that year by Atlantic Records.

 Early life

 Massenburg-Smith was born in Landstuhl, West Germany.
 Before the age of one, he moved to the United States and was raised in Hampton, Virginia.
 His mother was in the military.
 As a teenager, Massenburg-Smith was an ardent fan of the singer Bilal and recalls discovering his unreleased second album Love for Sale when it leaked online in 2006, later citing the song "White Turns to Grey" as his favorite "hidden gem" in music.